Physarum Powered Differentiable Linear Programming Layers and Applications: Introduction

 \section{Introduction}

-A wide spectrum of problems in computer vision and machine learning can be expressed as, or otherwise involve as a sub-routine, the minimization of a linear function constrained by a set of linear equality and inequality constraints, also known as a Linear Program (LP).
+Many problems in machine learning can be expressed as, or otherwise involve as a sub-routine, the minimization of a linear function constrained by a set of linear equality and inequality constraints, also known as a Linear Program (LP).

 LPs can be solved efficiently even when the problem sizes are large, and industrial strength solvers are readily available.
-Over the last twenty years, direct applications of LPs in vision include stereo, image segmentation \cite{chen2014semantic}, alignment \cite{liu2015multiview}, optical flow \cite{seitz2009filter}, image reconstruction \cite{tsuda2004image}, denoising \cite{tavakoli2012image}, deconvolution \cite{ahmed2013blind} surface reconstruction \cite{grady2008minimal}, graphical models \cite{ravikumar2006quadratic}, scene/view understanding \cite{mauro2014integer}, and numerous others.
-While the use of specialized solvers based on combinatorial optimization rather than the direct use of a simplex or interior point method has been more common in vision, there are also numerous instances where LP duality inspired schemes (such as primal-dual methods) have led to competitive and/or more general solution schemes \cite{paragios2006fast}.
+Over the last twenty years, direct applications of LPs in machine learning and computer vision include image reconstruction \cite{tsuda2004image}, denoising \cite{tavakoli2012image}, deconvolution \cite{ahmed2013blind} surface reconstruction \cite{grady2008minimal}, graphical models \cite{ravikumar2006quadratic}, scene/view understanding \cite{mauro2014integer}, and numerous others.
+While the use of specialized solvers based on combinatorial optimization rather than the direct use of a simplex or interior point method has been more common in large scale settings (e.g., in vision), there are also numerous instances where LP duality inspired schemes (such as primal-dual methods) have led to competitive and/or more general solution schemes.